When to complain

 For property buyers/sellers/landlords who wish to make a complaint about an estate agent, please use either of the following:

 For tenants who wish to make a complaint about a landlord/estate agent, please use the Residential accommodation complaint (PDF, 88KB).

 Downloadable forms should be printed, completed and mailed to:

 Alternatively, you can fax forms to the number on the form or, if none provided, to 03 8684 6295.

 You may also scan and email them to firstname.lastname@example.org.

 You can call the Consumer Affairs Helpline, Monday to Friday (except public holidays).
+Calling our Helplines costs the same as a local call.
+Additional charges may apply from mobile or payphones.
 For more information, view our Contact us - telephone page.